 On homework, in-class quizzes, midterms and final, you must show all your work to receive full credit.
-You must show logical steps using FPPs or HDs.
+You must show logical steps using laws / theorems or definitions.
 This includes qualitative questions - do not simply restate the question or leave out critical thinking steps.
 Usually work will be returned within one week.
 If you need to use material that you are submitting, then copy the work prior to submitting so you can use it even if I still have it.